-Gifts to Family Members
+Gifts to Family and/or Friends

-One way to gradually transfer your estate tax free is to use the annual exclusion and "gift" up to \$14,000 per person, per year, to an unlimited number of recipients.
-If you and your spouse choose to "split" gifts, then \$28,000 per year can be given away without you or the recipients paying transfer tax.
+One way to gradually transfer your estate tax free is to use the annual exclusion and "gift" up to \$15,000 per person, per year, to an unlimited number of recipients.
+If you and your spouse choose to "split" gifts, then \$30,000 per year can be given away without you or the recipients paying transfer tax.
 (Gift-splitting is not necessary in community property states.)

 You may also want to take advantage of the lifetime gift tax exemption.
-Under the 2010 Tax Relief Act, the Federal lifetime gift tax was reunified with the estate tax, with a top tax rate of 40% and exemption of \$5.49 million in 2017.
+Under the 2010 Tax Relief Act, the Federal lifetime gift tax was reunified with the estate tax.
+In 2019 the top tax rate is 40% and the exemption is \$11.4 million.